 The student is expected to be in charge of scheduling of their examination in coordination with both their Supervisory Committee and the GAO.
 Note that the UF Graduate School has deadlines for defense dates, so these should be reviewed prior to scheduling the oral examination.
 The student must submit a fully completed MS Thesis Oral Defense Announcement form (see website for form) to the GAO at least 1 month in advance of the tentative exam date to coordinate exam logistics (e.g. room reservations) and required paperwork.
 A public announcement will then be generated using this information and circulated.
-Finally, the student should come to the GAO to pick up required forms (Examination Rubric and MS Thesis Signature Forms) for the thesis defense at least 1 week in advance.
-Graduation may be delayed for those who do not adhere to these rules.
+The GAO will distribute exam evaluation paperwork directly to the Supervisory Committee electronically via DocuSign.